 The first sponsored delegation traveled to Sharm el-Sheikh, Egypt, in November 2022 to attend COP27.
 The conference offered sessions on a diverse range of topics, including green finance, transit decarbonization, climate-smart agriculture and water reclamation.
 Students had the opportunity to choose the sessions that best aligned with their career interests.
 Additionally, they met with notable representatives, including the Director for Private Sector Engagement from the White House Council on Environmental Quality, Chief Executive of Sustainable Food Trust, and Founder and CEO of Insect Feed Technologies.
 They also met a delegation from the Congo working on rainforest conservancy, solar panel installation, and energy transitions in local villages, and have since discussed future collaborations.
 More on reflections from the delegates…

 The next sponsored delegation will attend COP28, which will be held from November 30-December 12, 2023 in Dubai, United Arab Emirates.
 The graduate student delegation is open to graduate students from the Harris, Booth, and Law schools.
-Exact dates for the delegation are to be determined.
-Applications are now live.
-Application closes June 24th.
+Application closed June 24th.

 Adera Craig is a second year a the University of Chicago studying biology and environmental studies.
 This summer she interned at the Lincoln Park Zoo.
 She is one of the co-creators of EPIC’s Energy & Climate Club.

 Elizabeth is a fourth-year student at the University of Chicago majoring in history, political science, and geographic information science.
 During the summer of 2022, she interned at the U.S. Treasury Department’s Climate Hub.
 She previously interned at People and the Planet First and at the U.S. Department of Interior.
 Elizabeth is primarily interested in the social and economic effects of climate change as well as energy transitions.